SoftUni-Internal/interactive-content/EN/05-While-Loop/07-Homework.md

 ### Comments
 - Andreea is searching for a book with name "Troy", and the library\'s capacity is 8 books.
-- The first book is "Stronger", the second one is "Life Style", the third one is desired - "Troy" and the program ends.
+- The first book is "Stronger", the second one is "Life Style", the third one is the desired one- "Troy", so the program ends

 ## Example
 | **Input** | **Output** |